gurongzhang/DAT505-GitHub/Session4/README.md

 #### For this exercise, we created 225 cubes(15(X axis)x15(Z axis)).
 And try to make them have different rotate directions in one still scene.
 ![S4-MyExamples-01-homework(easy)00](/Session4/(README)pictures/pic-4.png "S4-MyExamples-01-homework(easy)00")
 ### Knowledge Points:
-1. It was very easy to find out the solution based on the for loop that we talked about during *S4-MyExamples-00-ArrayMeshPractice/3*, the solution for this one is to show the result of what each cube looks like after the rotation.
-So what we need to do is write the rotation code inside the for loop that is all:
+1. It was very easy to find out the solution based on the for loop that we talked about during *S4-MyExamples-00-ArrayMeshPractice/3*, the solution for this one is to show the result of how each cube looks like after the rotation.
+So what we need to do is assigning the random rotate directions to the mesh inside the for loop that is all:
    ```javascript
    for (var x = -35; x < 40; x += 5) {
    for (var y = -35; y < 40; y += 5) {